howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 </Instruction>

-Make sure to import the Redirect component, so you don't get any errors.
+Make sure to import the `Redirect` component, so you don't get any errors.

 <Instruction>

-Also update the router import on the top of the file:
+Update the router import on the top of the file:

 ```js(path=".../hackernews-react-apollo/src/components/App.js")
 import { Switch, Route, Redirect } from 'react-router-dom'